 For over 20 years, AstraZeneca was the manufacturer of one of the largest selling breast cancer drugs in the world: Nolvadex (tamoxifen citrate).
 However, AstraZeneca decided to stop making brand-name Nolvadex in 2006.
 Several other companies have chosen to make generic versions of tamoxifen.
-These generic products are made by several manufacturers, including Mylan Laboratories, Treva Pharmaceuticals and Roxane Laboratories.
+Sseveral manufacturers, including Mylan Laboratories, Treva Pharmaceuticals and Roxane Laboratories create these generic products.

 Tamoxifen is not a cure for cancer.
 It has been heavily prescribed as a drug to lessen the risk of recurrence in women who have previously received treatment for breast cancer.
-It is approved for use as a “risk reduction” drug (the FDA would not allow the term “prevention”), and is prescribed to women with no presence of breast cancer who are considered to be at elevated risk.
+It is also approved for use as a “risk reduction” drug (the FDA would not allow the term “prevention”), and prescribed to women with no presence of breast cancer, but are at elevated risk.

 This drug was very profitable for AstraZeneca, with sales of over $400 million annually.
 However, tamoxifen is also a very controversial drug.
-It has significant side effects that have been linked to uterine cancer, liver cancer, heart disease, osteoporosis, depression, eye damage, blood clots, and even breast cancer–the very condition it is supposed to treat!
+It has significant side effects linked to uterine cancer, liver cancer, heart disease, osteoporosis, depression, eye damage, blood clots, and even breast cancer–the very condition it was created to treat!

 RELATED: The Depths of Deceit Mammography